-- 5.3.21 Under the Personal Injury Protocol the Trust must acknowledge receipt of the Letter of Claim within 21 days.
-The Claimant should not issue proceedings until 3 months from the date of the Letter of Claim unless limitation is due to expire (see below).
-The claim will be reported to the NHSR via the secure extranet site along with a completed LTPS Claim Report Form, correspondence from the Claimant's solicitors, any supporting documentation (which will vary according to the claim) and the associated documentation detailed in the Personal Injury Protocol Standard Disclosure List. - 5.3.22 Upon receipt of a letter of claim the same investigative steps as set out for EL/PL Portal claims as outlined in paragraph above will be undertaken.
-All departments should investigate any incident in a timely manner and adhere to the timescales requested by the Legal Services Team. - 5.3.23 Once all the above documentation and information has been collated, the Legal Services Team will review the documentation, in conjunction with the NHSR and assess whether any admissions are to be made. - 5.3.24 The Trust should, within 3 months of the letter of claim, provide a reasoned answer in the form of a letter of response. - 5.3.25 For any claims where an admission has been made, approval for the settlement amount should be sought from one of the following people dependant on the total amount of the claim in line with the Trusts Standing Financial Instructions and authorised approval levels: - Legal Services Manager - Head of Legal Services/Trust Solicitor - Executive Director of Quality Governance and Performance Assurance - Executive Director of Finance - Chief Executive Officer
+- 8.21 Upon receipt of a letter of claim the same investigative steps as set out for employers' liability and public liability portal claims as outlined in paragraph above will be undertaken.
+All departments should investigate any incident in a timely manner and adhere to the timescales requested by the Legal Services Department. - 8.22 Once all the above documentation and information has been collated, the Legal Services Department will review the documentation, in conjunction with NHSR and assess whether any admissions are to be made. - 8.23 The Trust should, within three months of the letter of claim, provide a reasoned answer in the form of a letter of response. - 8.24 For any claims where an admission has been made, approval for the settlement amount should be sought from one of the following people dependant on the total amount of the claim in line with the Trust's Standing Financial Instructions and authorised approval levels: - Legal Services Manager - Head of Legal Services/Trust Solicitor - Director of Corporate Services / Company Secretary - Executive Director of Finance - Chief Executive Officer

-Where the value of the damages for any claim is reserved at £25,000 or higher, the Executive Director of Quality, Governance and Performance Assurance will be notified.
+Where the value of the damages for any claim is reserved at £25,000 or higher, the Director of Corporate Services / Company Secretary will be notified.